 What is the process to obtain a quote?

-New or existing client fills out an application form furnished by SEAC and sends it back to us.
-SEAC reviews the application form along with the required documents listed in the form and issues a quote the next business day.
+Inspections and field approval projects: New or existing clients fill out an application form furnished by SEAC.
+We review the application form along with the required documents and issue a quote the next business day.

 How long does SEAC take to issue an inspection report?